How to Calculate GMROI for a Retail Store

 Calculate GMROI to Determine the Health of Your Business

-Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning the largest drain on your cash.
+Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning that it can be the largest drain on your cash.
 So, it makes sense that the health of your business is directly linked to how well you manage your inventory.

 Turnover is another way to view inventory.
 In this calculation, you can determine the number of months it takes to sell your inventory when viewed over a calendar year.
-So, if I have 12 of one stock keeping unit (SKU) in stock and sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
-If I sell all 12 in 6 months, then my turn is 2.0.
+Therefore, if you have 12 of one stock-keeping unit (SKU) in stock and sell them in 12 months, you "turned" your inventory 1 time over the year (related as 1.0).
+If you sell all 12 SKUs in 6 months, your turnover is 2.0.

 The formula for calculating inventory turnover is:

 Sales (at retail value)/Average Inventory Value (at retail value)

 Alternatively, if your accountant carries inventory value at cost, you can calculate inventory turnover this way:

 Cost of Goods Sold/Average Inventory Value (at cost)

 Therefore, for example, if your store has a sales volume of $1,000,000 a year on an average inventory of $500,000, some would say that is good.
 However, $1,000,000 on an average inventory of $200,000 would be more impressive.
 Somewhere in between is where you will likely end up.

 Normally, this information can be used as a way to control inventory.
 Managing your turnovers helps you become efficient.
 But, an even turnover is not a holistic view of the health of your retail business.
 Therefore, you will need to calculate GMROI.